-I ought to finish hanging more pictures of my young son with all those great fish kept or released.
-The wall is pretty full so perhaps I should take down one of my wife’s posters of London and start creating space for more framed fish.
+Over the sink where we keep the pail is a fine picture of my young son with a young bluefish which reminds me I really should take from the freezer some bluefish which came from Mike Doyle’s boat, Charlie’s Pride and was brined dried and smoked just a month ago.
+Smoked fish would serve nicely on a cold day to remind me of warm summers and fishing from a small boat with high sides in a school of frantic fish.
+Those moments of bounty balance off the many when there were no fish.
+First, I ought to finish hanging more pictures of my young son with all those great fish kept or released.
+The wall is very full so perhaps I should take down one of my wife’s posters of London and start creating space for more framed fish.
 Really I should rehang the rods which have fallen from the living room wall above the fish pictures.
 They look fine over the bar and are safe from the elements but never were properly secured and have frightened each member of my home, including our dog, on various occasions as poorly chosen four penny nails failed under such weight as a ten foot Ron Arra Surf Pro might incur.
 I also ought to build a new holder for all the rods in the shed; they are poorly piled on a repurposed rifle rack regifted by an uncle who replaced it when he rejected it after several repairs.
 If the rods were better organized, I would know how many I have, how many are working and how many should be put to rest but there is real pleasure in not knowing everything.

-Tomorrow is Monday so I will have pavement to patch or shoulders to mow for work, but first I need to deliver this column so I ought to finish typing so that I can get out the one catalog for those ash seats and another for some new eel hooks and then see if the bluefish has defrosted enough to enjoy so that I can sit at a proper desk and start writing about the Allagash.
+Tomorrow is Monday so I will have pavement to patch or shoulders to mow for work, so first I need to deliver my writing on time so I ought to finish typing so that I can get out the one catalog for those ash seats and another for some new eel hooks and then see if any bluefish has defrosted enough to enjoy so that I can sit at a proper desk and start writing about the Allagash.

 Thank you Mr. White, your inspirations move me brightly.